James F. Byrnes: United States Senate and Supreme Court

-In 1924, Byrnes declined renomination to the House and instead sought nomination for the Senate seat held by incumbent Nathaniel B. Dial though both were former allies of the now-deceased "Pitchfork Ben" Tillman.
+In 1924, Byrnes declined renomination to the House and instead sought nomination for the Senate seat held by incumbent Nathaniel B. Dial, though both were former allies of the now-deceased "Pitchfork Ben" Tillman.
 Anti-Tillmanite and extreme racist demagogue Coleman Blease, who had challenged Dial in 1918, also ran again.
 Blease led the primary with 42 percent.
 Byrnes was second with 34 percent.
 Dial finished third with 22 percent.

 Byrnes was opposed by the Ku Klux Klan, which preferred Blease.
 Byrnes had been raised as a Roman Catholic, and the Klan spread rumors that he was still a secret Catholic.
 Byrnes countered by citing his support by Episcopal clergy.
 Three days before the run-off vote, 20 Catholics who said that they had been altar boys with Byrnes published a professed endorsement of him.
 That group's leader was a Blease ally, and the "endorsement" was circulated in anti-Catholic areas.
 Blease won the runoff 51% to 49%.

 After his House term ended in 1925, Byrnes was out of office.
 He moved his law practice to Spartanburg, in the industrializing Piedmont region.
 Between his law practice and investment advice from friends such as Bernard Baruch, Byrnes became a wealthy man, but he never excluded himself from a return to politics.
 He cultivated the Piedmont textile workers, who were key Blease supporters.
 In 1930, he challenged Blease again.
 Blease again led the primary, with 46 percent to 38 percent for Byrnes, but this time, Byrnes won the runoff 51 to 49 percent.

 During his time in the Senate, Byrnes was regarded as the most influential South Carolinian since John C. Calhoun.
-He had long been friends with Franklin Roosevelt, whom he supported for the Democratic nomination in 1932, and made himself Roosevelt's spokesman on the Senate floor, where he guided much of the early New Deal legislation to passage.
+He had long been friends with President Franklin D. Roosevelt, whom he supported for the Democratic nomination in 1932, and made himself Roosevelt's spokesman on the Senate floor, where he guided much of the early New Deal legislation to passage.

-He won an easy re-election in 1936, promising:

-I admit I am a New Dealer, and if [the New Deal] takes money from the few who have controlled the country and gives it back to the average man, I am going to Washington to help the President work for the people of South Carolina and the country.
+He won an easy re-election in 1936, promising:I admit I am a New Dealer, and if [the New Deal] takes money from the few who have controlled the country and gives it back to the average man, I am going to Washington to help the President work for the people of South Carolina and the country.